 For earlier history see extracts from late 19th century history of the Royal Burgh of Irvine.

 Seagate Castle, built between 1562 and 1585 as the town house of the Montgomeries of Eglinton, commanded the old Irvine harbour at Seagatefoot.
 The house, which had no defensive capability, was abandoned by the family in the 1740s.
 It is now an open ruin.

 In Fullarton, the Scottish Maritime Museum has been established in the late Victorian offices once occupied by Laird's Forge.
 The Museum has a collection of a wide variety of seagoing craft, both commercial and leisure vessels.
 The Museum has re-erected to 1872 Engine Shop, which was originally in the Stephen's of Linthouse yard at Govan.
 A restored shipworker's flat lies close by.

 At Irvine, Robert Burns spent some time (1781-3) as a flax-dresser; both his shop and the house in which he stayed have been burned down.
 Lesser links with literature were the Scottish novelist John Galt, who was born in the town in 1779, and James Montgomery, the Irvine poet.

 View photographs of Irvine and the surrounding area.

-- The transcription of the section for Irvine from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Irvine from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 Information about boundaries and administrative areas is available from A Vision of Britain through time.